Not yet a Member?

 RESA also would make several modifications to the rules governing defined contribution retirement plans—some of which would give plan sponsors additional flexibility and long-sought compliance relief.
 For instance, the bill would:

 On Sept.
-21, the U.S. Senate's finance committee gave unanimous approval to the legislation, and sponsors were hopeful of the measure's eventual passage—perhaps even by year-end as part of an omnibus spending bill.
+21, the U.S. Senate's finance committee gave unanimous approval to the legislation, and sponsors were hopeful of the measure's eventual passage.

 Aid for Multiemployer Pensions